Advanced science. Applied technology.

 Program Task Areas

 The initial task areas are detailed below.
-Since the AFEV Consortium is a continuously evolving research program, the distribution of effort for these areas will vary based on budget, client direction, and research findings.
+Since the AFEV2 Consortium is a continuously evolving research program, the distribution of effort for these areas will vary based on budget, client direction, and research findings.

 Topic Areas for the AFEV Consortium

-The initial topic areas for AFEV center around the performance criteria that the lubricants must possess in order to properly protect the hardware and enable it to operate to its full potential.
+The initial topic areas for AFEV2 center around the performance criteria that the lubricants must possess in order to properly protect the hardware and enable it to operate to its full potential.
 In any automotive application, the lubricant and hardware must work together.
-The environment inside electric vehicles is unique when compared to conventional powertrains.
+The environment inside electric motors is unique when compared to conventional powertrains.
 There are new materials, higher input speeds, larger gear reductions, and electrical considerations that have not previously been investigated.
 By enabling formulators to develop the best fluids for the applications, hardware suppliers can push their designs to new limits of performance and cost effectiveness.
 Better understanding of EV fluid performance and development of applicable methods to assess it are critical in determining how a fluid formulation will affect the overall system.

 The following performance metrics are some of the topics under consideration by the Consortium: